Mounjaro diet plan: foods to eat and avoid

 Key takeaways

-• An ideal Mounjaro diet plan should focus on nutrient-dense foods, such as fruits, vegetables, whole grains, lean proteins, and healthy fats.
+• A Mounjaro diet focuses on fruits, vegetables, whole grains, lean proteins, and healthy fats.

-So, what constitutes an optimal Mounjaro diet?
-Keep reading to learn what to eat on Mounjaro, what foods to avoid, and more.
+Keep reading to learn exactly what to eat on Mounjaro, what foods to avoid, and more.

 • Berries (e.g. strawberries, blackberries, raspberries, blueberries)